-As the trustee of the Airways Pension Scheme (referred to in this document as 'the Scheme') we are responsible for making sure that the Scheme has enough funds to pay your benefits.
+As the Trustee of the Airways Pension Scheme (referred to in this document as 'the Scheme') we are responsible for making sure that the Scheme has enough funds to pay your benefits.
 We carry out a detailed financial health check of the Scheme's funding position, known as a valuation, at least every three years and issue yearly updates (summary funding statements) in between.
-This summary funding statement provides an update on the Scheme's position following the 31 March 2020 yearly funding update.
+This summary funding statement provides an update on the Scheme's position following the 31 March 2021 valuation.

-In the year to 31 March 2020
+In the year to 31 March 2021

-Between 31 March 2019 and 31 March 2020, the funding level reduced from 112.5% to 105.4%.
-The Scheme was still in surplus, but the surplus had reduced from £881 million to £387 million.
+Between 31 March 2020 and 31 March 2021, the funding level reduced from 105.4% to 104.2%.
+The Scheme was still in surplus, but the surplus had reduced from £387 million to £295 million.

-The Scheme's assets reduced from £7,922 million to £7,608 million.
-It paid out £396.1 million in benefits to members, including transfers out of £16.9 million.
-BA paid £3.7 million into the Scheme and active Scheme members paid in £0.1 million in normal contributions and £1.2 million in AVCs.
-The return on investments was lower than in 2019, but still added £82.1 million to the Scheme.
+The Scheme's assets reduced from £7,608 million to £7,374 million.
+It paid out £400.6 million in benefits to members, including transfers out of £26.9 million.
+BA paid £1.8 million into the Scheme and active Scheme members paid in £0.1 million in normal contributions and £0.6 million in AVCs.
+The return on investments was higher than in the previous year and added £169.4 million to the Scheme.